MugheesMb/dyslexic_app/README.md

   </kbd>
 </p>

-# Copy and write that app name in your register name app field and click on next they will ask you to download config file u can ignore and next you have to add firebase SDK in your project for that goto project > build gradle file llok at image..!
+# Copy and write that app name in your register name app field and click on next they will ask you to download config file u can ignore and next you have to add firebase SDK in your project for that goto project > build gradle file look at image..!

 <p align="center">
   <kbd>